Money spent on reducing class sizes has not been wasted as Education Minister Christopher Pyne believes. The advice he has been given is wrong.

 Anyone looking at the bottom line of future costs to Australia needs to urgently and seriously consider further policies to reduce class size.

-David works in the Faculty of Education at Monash University as a Senior Lecturer in the areas of Curriculum and Pedagogy.
+Dr David Zyngier works in the Faculty of Education at Monash University as a Senior Lecturer in the areas of Curriculum and Pedagogy.
 He was previously a teacher and school principal.
 His research focuses on teacher pedagogies that engage all students but in particular how can these improve outcomes for students from communities of disadvantage focusing on issues of social justice and social inclusion.
 He works within a critical and post-structural orientation to pedagogy that is distinguishable by its commitment to social justice (with interests in who benefits and who does not by particular social arrangements) and its dialectic critical method investigating how school education can improve student outcomes for all but in particular for at risk students.